-For most tree genera, historical range losses dominate over range gains and are spatially structured (Table 1, Figure 3).
+For most tree genera, historical range losses dominate over gains and are spatially structured (Supplemental Table 1, Figure 3).
 Range losses in the upper Midwest are concentrated in the south and west, along the prairie-savanna-forest ecotone (Figure 3).
 For Ulmus and Larix, however, losses occur throughout the range.
-Losses are highest for Ostrya/Carpinus and Larix when assessed as a proportion of total range (Supplemental Table 1), and range losses are high generally, with an average of 57% across all taxa, Larix, Ulmus and Betula have the largest absolute losses in range within the Upper Midwest.
-Gains, conversely, account for no more than 16.5% of any taxon's historical range, with the highest gains observed for Populus (Figure 3) and averages 6% across all taxa.
+Losses are highest for Ostrya/Carpinus and Larix when assessed as a proportion of total range (Supplemental Table 1), and range losses are high generally, with an average of 57% across all taxa, Larix, Ulmus and Betula have the largest absolute losses in range within the upper Midwest.
+Gains, conversely, account for no more than 16.5% of any taxon's historical range, with the highest gains observed for Populus (Figure 3), and average 6% across all taxa.
 Spatial patterns of range gains vary widely among tree genera, and often show less spatial bias than losses (Figure 3).
 Range gains for Picea, Larix, Abies, Tsuga, Fagus, Ostrya/Carpinus, Tilia, and Fraxinus, for example, all show a dispersed pattern of gains in a relatively few and widely scattered cells, suggesting that these apparent range gains are mainly caused by sampling uncertainty inherent in local-scale plots and stand heterogeneity, rather than systematic range gains.
-Conversely, gains for Populus and Acer, are concentrated in northern Minnesota, Wisconsin, and Michigan, suggesting range infilling, while Quercus gains are consistent with some range extension northwards.
+Conversely, gains for Populus and Acer are concentrated in northern Minnesota, Wisconsin, and Michigan, suggesting range infilling, while Quercus gains are consistent with some range extension northwards.
 Pinus, Juniperus/Thuja, and Ulmus range gains are limited but primarily in the southern portion of their historical range, or beyond it.